-Because setup files are frozen at the time they are created, creating them should be the very last task you perform when creating a module.
+Because setup files reflect the game pieces at the time they were created, creating them should be the very last task you perform when creating a module.
 Only create the setup file when you are certain you will not be making any more edits or revisions to pieces or other game components, or you may be forced to create the setup file all over again.
 (The Saved Game Updater tool can address this issue.
-See page 91 for more information.)
+See page 97 for more information.)

-If you make changes to a module, make sure you also update each Saved Game associated with it.
+If you make updates to your module, make sure you also update any Saved Games associated with it.
+(See I'm Not Seeing My Changes on page 110.)